Princess Stéphanie of Belgium: A family and dynastic drama

 In the spring of 1868, the almost 9-year-old Leopold, Duke of Brabant and heir to the throne, suffered from a chill following a fall in the pond in the Park of Laeken.
 His condition deteriorated rapidly: the doctor diagnosed acute pericarditis.
 In the summer, he seemed to recover, but his cough persisted.
 The doctor recommended the removal of the uvula and performed this surgery before his young patient went to Ostend to recover.
 Queen Marie Henriette isolated herself in Spa to rest, while King Leopold II, held back by affairs of state, and his two daughters remained in Laeken.
 In August, Leopold, suffering from dropsy, was brought back to Laeken.
-The Queen therefore never left her son's bedside.
+The Queen thenceforth never left her son's bedside.
 After having received the last sacraments in September, the son seemed better, but his condition worsened again until he died on 22 January 1869.

 In her memoirs, Stéphanie wrote: "The first event that was deeply engraved in my memory was the death of this beloved brother [...].
 Although I was only four and a half years old, I still vividly remember this deliciously beautiful and tender child, his resignation during his short illness, and the poignant pain of my mother, when he exhaled in her arms".
 Stéphanie's childhood was therefore marked by this mourning: "From that moment on, my memories have seen my parents' married life darken.
 Struck in the heart by the death of her son, my mother had changed a lot: this child had been the goal of her life, he had reconciled her with the fate that had fallen to her".